conorparnell/CardGame/README.md

 # CardGame -
-A simple JavaScript card game inspired by the Ooblets battle system.
+A simple JavaScript card game about pulling bones out of a peat bog, with some Irish folklore thrown in.
+Inspired by the Ooblets dance battle system.
 Work in progress.